cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 `fresh-testing-library` creates a thin wrapper around the [Preact Testing Library](https://preactjs.com/guide/v10/preact-testing-library/) which is built upon the [DOM Testing Library](https://testing-library.com/docs/dom-testing-library/intro).
 All of them including `fresh-testing-library` share an API under the [Testing Library](https://testing-library.com/) moniker.

 The `fresh-testing-library` also adds utilities for testing Fresh route handler's, route components and middleware.
-Those are under the `server.ts` module while the component testing library is under the `component.ts` module.
-Both can also be accessed via the library's `mod.ts` module.
+Those are under the `server.ts` module while the component testing library code is in the `component.ts` module.
+Both can also be accessed via the `mod.ts` module.

 The Testing Library philosophy is to create tests that interact with the application the same way an app user would do.
 To do so, Testing Library tests hone in on verifying DOM elements.

 Testing library also focusses on accessibility, offering a number of functions to find elements by accessible attributes.

-The `fresh-testing-library` is registered as a Deno third party library under the URL "https://deno.land/x/fresh_testing_library".
+The `fresh-testing-library` is registered as a Deno third party library under the "https://deno.land/x/fresh_testing_library" URL.
 It's component testing feature is a thin wrapper around the Preact Testing Library.

 #### Example Code

 This blog post will focus on how to use the `fresh-testing-library`.
 With that in mind, I have created example code in several places in addition to the code snippets shown below.
 They are:
-- The repo for this blog: https://github.com/cdoremus/deno-blog/tree/fresh-testing-lib/tests
+- The repo for this blog: https://github.com/cdoremus/deno-blog/tree/fresh-testing-lib/tests (7 component tests)
-- The repo for the blog post I did on using signals with Fresh: https://github.com/cdoremus/fresh-todo-signals/tree/main/tests
+- The repo for the blog post I did on using signals with Fresh: https://github.com/cdoremus/fresh-todo-signals/tree/main/tests (6 component tests)
-- The component gallery in the Fresh repo: https://github.com/cdoremus/fresh/tree/fresh-testing-lib/tests/www/components/gallery
+- The component gallery in the Fresh repo: https://github.com/cdoremus/fresh/tree/fresh-testing-lib/tests/www/components/gallery (12 component tests)

 # Component testing
 ## Setting up a fresh-testing-library component test